 I’m a Bram Stoker Award®-winning fiction editor.
 I hold a professional membership with the Institute of Professional Editors Limited (IPEd) and I co-facilitate creative writing classes with Brisbane Writers’ Workshop.
 I’ve been a submissions reader for the Aurealis magazine and a judge for the Australian Shadows Awards for horror short fiction.
 I’m a proud member of the Queensland Writers Centre, the Australasian Horror Writers Association and the Horror Writers Association.
-I’m a published horror short story author and my work has appeared in both Australian and international markets.
+My horror short fiction has appeared in both Australian and international markets.

 I’ve edited and critiqued a broad range of manuscripts, including children’s fiction, young adult fiction, speculative fiction (science fiction, fantasy and horror), and mystery and thriller.
 I’ve worked on both short and novel-length manuscripts.

 Here are the two levels of editing that I provide:

 This focuses on the big picture elements of the narrative.
 I’ll make note of the story’s overall strengths and any areas requiring further attention.
 I’ll then provide you with a detailed report covering the following issues: plot, pacing, setting, writing style, character, dialogue and editorial focus.
 The report will include positive feedback as well as practical suggestions on how to revise the manuscript.